 Therefore, the first question you should answer is, what type of skiing do you plan to do?
 A savvy ski shop employee will help you translate that to a range of waist widths.
 For example, skis with a narrow waist, somewhere between 70 mm and 84 mm underfoot, are considered best for carving up groomers.
 These are widely considered to be frontside skis because they excel on the frontside of the mountain, which is often heavily groomed.
 At the other end of the spectrum are powder skis.
 Powder skis are generally anything over 100 mm underfoot because the wider the platform, the better performance for surfing snow or handling windblown or cutup snow after a storm.
+The range of waist widths in-between are generally considered all-mountain skis.

-What Is an All-Mountain Ski?
+What is an All-Mountain Ski?

 “All-mountain skis can carve a turn on the groomers and are also fun off-trail or in the bumps,” says Tracy Gibbons, owner and hardgoods buyer for Sturtevant’s, located in Bellevue and Tacoma, Washington.
 “With a variety of waist widths in this category, a good thing to help guide you is to determine how much time you really spend on groomed runs versus off-piste.
 If you spend most of your time on the groomers, then look to the slightly narrower skis in this group.
 If you are more adventuresome and like off-piste more often, then look to the wider skis in this group.”
+All-mountain skis, as the name suggests, can handle just about any conditions you throw at it and variable snow conditions.

 What to Look for in Skis?